emaanr/notes/Other/API/README.md

 | 4xx        | Client Error         |
 | 5xx        | Server Error         |

-- Status codes are numbered based on the category of the result:
+- Status codes are numbered based on the category of the result.

 ### API Endpoints